 In recent years, the coastal city of Vancouver has attracted thousands of Irish citizens to its shores.
 So many, in fact, that the story has been picked up by local media.

-While contemporary Vancouver is more noted for absorbing immigrants from around the world, particularly Asia, the city still attracts many Irish nationals, many of whom arrive on working holiday and IEC visas.
+While contemporary Vancouver is more noted for absorbing immigrants from around the world, particularly Asia, the city still attracts many Irish nationals, many of whom arrive initially on the IEC working holiday program.

 Attracted by a buoyant and growing economy, mild climate, and excellent quality of life, the Irish in Vancouver have successfully integrated with Canadians and migrants from other lands while remaining true to their roots by forming many diverse organisations and associations.

-The Irish in Vancouver form a welcoming expat community.
+The Irish in Vancouver form a welcoming community.
 We have compiled a short list of useful links and contacts for Irish people residing in Vancouver.
-Other links relevant to the whole of Canada can be found here.
+(Other links relevant to the whole of Canada can be found here.)